rawichblue/E-commerce_website_with_React/README.md

 # E-commerce website with React & MUI
 This is a web development project built using React, with the integration of Mui.
 The project is a simple E-commerce website that consists of a home page, a product page, and a checkout page.
+The website has been designed to be responsive and compatible with various screen sizes.
+It will adjust its layout and content to fit appropriately on different devices, ensuring a seamless user experience across all screen sizes.